 Food, beverage, and pharmaceutical applications where o-rings or seals come in contact with product typically require a minimum of 21 CFR 177.2600 certification from suppliers.
 FDA CFR 21 177.2600 is the federal regulation that most closely applies to seals and gaskets used in food, beverage, and pharmaceutical production operations.
 O-rings are often classified as indirect food additives, which are defined as substances that physically come into contact with the processing stream but are not intended to be part of the end product.
 Other examples of indirect food additives include packaging materials and other pieces of processing equipment that interface with product, but do not mix with it.

 Many processing operations today employ Hazard Analysis Critical Control Point (HACCP) programs, which stipulate that all parts that come into direct contact with product streams must be metal and X-ray detectable.
 Metal detectable o-rings fulfill this requirement.
 However, because certain food, beverage, and pharmaceutical products have phase angles similar to metal detectable rubber, it’s important to talk to your o-ring supplier to gain a complete understanding of the rubber product’s application so that the proper material can be selected.

-Global O-Ring and Seal offers a full line of metal detectable o-rings in AS568 and metric standard sizes.
-Contact us today to speak with one of our technical sales professionals and learn more about metal detectable o-rings.
+Global O-Ring and Seal offers a full line of FDA-grade, metal detectable o-rings in AS568 and metric standard sizes.
+Contact us today or request a quote to speak with one of our technical sales professionals and learn more about metal detectable o-rings.